bullet-train-co/bullet_train-core/docs/billing/stripe.md

 ### 4.3.
 Populate Stripe with Locally Configured Products

 Before you can use Stripe Checkout or Stripe Billing's customer portal, your locally configured products will have to be created on Stripe as well.
-To accomplish this, you can have all locally defined products automatically created on Stripe by running the following:
+To accomplish this, you can have all locally defined products automatically created on Stripe via API by running the following:

 ```
 rake billing:stripe:populate_products_in_stripe
 ```

-## 4.4.
+### 4.4.
 Add Additional Environment Variables

 The script in the previous step will output some additional environment variables you need to copy into `config/application.yml`.

-## 5. Wire up Stripe Webhooks
+## 5. Wire Up Webhooks

 Basic subscription creation will work without receiving and processing Stripe's webhooks.
 However, advanced payment workflows like SCA payments and customer portal cancelations and plan changes require receiving webhooks and processing them.

-## 5.1.
+### 5.1.
 Ensure HTTP Tunneling is Enabled

 Although Stripe provides free tooling for receiving webhooks in your local environment, the officially supported mechanism for doing so in Bullet Train is using [HTTP Tunneling with ngrok](/docs/tunneling.md).
-This is because we provide support for many types of webhooks across different packages, so we already need to have ngrok in play.
+This is because we provide support for many types of webhooks across different platforms and packages, so we already need to have ngrok in play.

-Ensure you've completed the steps from the [HTTP Tunneling with ngrok](/docs/tunneling.md) page, including updating `BASE_URL` in `config/application.yml` and restarting your Rails server.
+Ensure you've completed the steps from [HTTP Tunneling with ngrok](/docs/tunneling.md), including updating `BASE_URL` in `config/application.yml` and restarting your Rails server.

-## 5.2.
+### 5.2.
 Enable Stripe Webhooks

  - Visit https://dashboard.stripe.com/test/webhooks/create.
  - Use the default "add an endpoint" form.